-Rule 26 - Academy and Training Program Inspections
+Rule 26 - Academy and Academy Instructor Training Program Inspections

-- (a) Members of the Board, or its designated representative(s) may at any reasonable time inspect any approved academy or training program, or any academy or training program believed to be operating contrary to these Rules. - (b) An academy or training program inspection may include, but is not limited to, a review of any records required to be maintained under these Rules, examination of the academy's facilities, training sites, and equipment, observation of classroom instruction and skills training and interviews with trainees, staff and instructors. - (c) Should the POST Director determine that an academy or training program is not in compliance with POST Rules, he shall notify the academy director or program director in writing of the specific deficiencies, and order remedial action. - (d) The academy director or program director may appeal the POST Director's order to the Board within thirty (30) days in accordance with Rule 5(c). - (e) Failure to comply with the POST Director's order shall result in the immediate suspension of the academy or training program, pending review by the Board at its next regular meeting.
+- (a) Members of the Board, or its designated representative(s) may at any reasonable time inspect any approved academy or academy Instructor Training Program (Instructor Program), or any Academy or Instructor Program believed to be operating contrary to these Rules. - (b) An academy or Instructor Program inspection may include, but is not limited to, a review of any records required to be maintained under these Rules, examination of the academy's facilities, training sites and equipment, observation of classroom instruction and skills training, and interviews with trainees, staff and instructors. - (c) Training that is not required by POST but is incorporated within the approved academy or Instructor Program may be inspected to the extent necessary to ensure it is legitimate (i.e., in accordance with established or accepted patterns and standards) and safe (i.e., secure from danger, harm or injury). - (d) The POST Director shall be informed of all inspection results. - (e) Should the POST Director determine, in consultation with the appropriate Subject Matter Expert committee(s), as applicable, that an academy or Instructor Program is not in compliance with POST Rules or is providing training that is not legitimate or safe, he/she shall notify the academy director or program director in writing of the specific deficiencies or findings and order remedial action. - (f) The academy director or program director may appeal the POST Director's order to the Board within thirty (30) days in accordance with Rule 5(c). - (g) Failure to comply with the POST Director's order shall result in the immediate suspension of the academy or Instructor Program, pending review by the Board at its next regular meeting.

-Rule 27 -- Retired Law Enforcement Officer Authority to Carry Concealed Firearms
+Rule 27 - Retired Law Enforcement Officer Authority to Carry Concealed Firearms

-Effective July 11, 2011 Federal Law Effective October 12, 2010
+Effective July 11, 2011

+Federal Law Effective October 12, 2010

+Repealed February 7, 2014

-Pursuant to Chapter 44 of Title 18, United States Code, § 926C, the "Law Enforcement Officer Safety Act Improvement Act of 2010", and notwithstanding any other provision of the laws of the State of Colorado or any political subdivision thereof, an individual who is a qualified retired law enforcement officer who is earrying the identification required may earry a concealed firearm.
+Pursuant to Chapter 44 of Title 18, United States Code, § 926C, the "Law Enforcement Officer Safety Act Improvement Act of 2010", and notwithstanding any other provision of the laws of the State of Colorado or any political subdivision thereof, an individual who is a qualified retired law enforcement officer who is carrying the identification required may carry a concealed firearm.